GPR-based Model Reconstruction System for Underground Utilities Using GPRNet: Experimental Study

 \subsection{Model Reconstruction Study}

-\textbf{Baseline Comparison} In order to assess the effectiveness of our proposed method, we compare our baseline against PCN and PF-Net.
+\textbf{Baseline Comparison:} In order to assess the effectiveness of our proposed method, we compare our baseline against PCN and PF-Net.
 Since related point cloud completion works are trained with different datasets, we use the GPR B-scan dataset \cite{feng2020gpr} which matches our testing condition so that we can evaluate the above methods quantificationally.
 Specifically, we use two evaluation metrics to compare the methods mentioned above, which are the average squared distance \cite{achlioptas2018learning} and the $L_{1}$ distance from each point between output point cloud and the ground truth.
 It need to be noted that the number of points in the predicted output is set to $8192$ while the input number of points are $1500$.

-The results in Table. \ref{Table:baseline} shows that our proposed method outperforms other methods in different GPR-based inspection environments, note that the Chamfer distance is reported multiplied by $10^3$ while $L_{1}$ distance is scaled by $100$.
+The results in Table \ref{Table:baseline} shows that our proposed method outperforms other methods in different GPR-based inspection environments, note that the Chamfer distance is reported multiplied by $10^3$ while $L_{1}$ distance is scaled by $100$.
+Note that both the errors are evaluated by the united distance.
 In addition, we could also visualize the output utilities point cloud generated by all the methods.
 Compared to other methods, the prediction of our method outperforms the other methods in spatial continuity and shape accuracy level.

-\textbf{Noise Robustness} To evaluate the effectiveness of our method under different sensor noise level, we perturbed the input sparse point cloud with multiple Gaussian white noise levels, where the standard deviations are 0.01, 0.05, 0.1 and 0.2 respectively.
+\textbf{Noise Robustness:} To evaluate the effectiveness of our method under different sensor noise level, we perturbed the input sparse point cloud with multiple Gaussian white noise levels, where the standard deviations are 0.01, 0.05, 0.1 and 0.2 respectively.
 For each data set, we further compare average squared distance and $L_{1}$ distance between the noised data input and ground truth.
 As illustrated in Table.\ref{table:NosieComparision} and Fig.\ref{fig:noise_comparision}, we could find our proposed method achieved higher robustness against the noise.